 - Shared Services Home Health Care – Monroe opens in 2014.

-- In 2016, Evangelical Homes purchases the former Saline Community Hospital which will be developed as The Center for Innovation and Education.
+- In 2016, Evangelical Homes purchased the former Saline Community Hospital which has been developed as The EHM Professional Office Building.

 - Evangelical Homes of Michigan Foundation is formed to increase philanthropic support of charitable care, Safe-at-Home services, capital improvements, and community education.